DIVISION OF STUDENT SERVICES

 Remember, the network can work for you or against you.
 The impression you leave can make or break your chances of being remembered and referred to emerging opportunities.

 Etiquette notes: Always be courteous.
 Networking must be undertaken with the utmost professionalism.
-Consult with a counselor in career services if you have any doubts about what constitutes courtesy and professionalism.
+Consult with a counselor in the Center for Life Beyond Reed if you have any doubts about what constitutes courtesy and professionalism.
 Here are some tips to keep in mind.

 ·In your initial requests, try to acknowledge their busy schedule and how much you appreciate any time they can spare, at their convenience.
 Offering times in the next week or two is a good practice.

 ·When faced with a situation where the person you're trying to contact does not respond, take the time to follow up on your request, as many as 4 times.
 In general, the more direct approach yields the better outcome, so a phone call is typically more effective then an email request.